kareemsoftware/KAIROS/KAIROS Roadmap.md

 ## How to Contribute

 We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) (you'll need to create this file too, detailing contribution guidelines) for more information on how to get involved.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to get involved.
 You can also:

 *   **Report Bugs:** If you find a bug, please open an issue with detailed steps to reproduce.
 *   **Suggest Features:** Have a great idea?
 Open an issue and tag it as an "enhancement" or "feature request."